NightwindDev/Tweak-Tutorial/oldabi.md

 Depends: firmware (<< 15.0) | cy+cpu.arm64v8 | oldabi
 ```
 Note: if you want to support the XinaA15 jailbreak, you will have to remove these dependenices from the "rootful" version of your package and keep them only for rootless.

+Note: the `Legacy arm64e Support` package does not work for Swift tweaks.

 [Previous Page (Adapting for rootless)](./rootless.md)